nf-core/sarek/docs/usage.md

 ### How can the different steps be used

 Sarek can be started at different points in the analysis by setting the parameter `--step`.
 Once started at a certain point, the pipeline runs through all the following steps without additional intervention.
-For example when starting from `--step mapping` (set by default) and `--tools strelka,vep`, the input reads will be aligned, duplicate marked, recalibrated, variant called with Strelka, and finally VEP will annotae the called variants.
+For example when starting from `--step mapping` (set by default) and `--tools strelka,vep`, the input reads will be aligned, duplicate marked, recalibrated, variant called with Strelka, and finally VEP will annotate the called variants.

 ### Which variant calling tool is implemented for which data type?